There are two general rules to follow when it comes to preparing a base for your rainwater tank:

 - ALL rainwater tanks need to be installed upon a solid and flat base.
 You should consult the manual of your tank manufacturer for exact specifications, however tank stands, concrete pavers, concrete slabs and compacted crusher dust are some common foundation types for both AQUAPLATE® steel and poly tanks.

 - Tank base should be wider than tank for adequate support.
-Again, consult your tank manufacturer, but 100mm longer and wider than your tank is enough for both QTank and Kingspan tanks on concrete slabs, while 300mm longer and wider is recommended for a compacted, level and flat crusher dust.
+Again, consult your tank manufacturer, but generally 100mm longer and wider than your tank is the recommendation.

-Base Preparation for Your QTank or Kingpsan Tank
+Base Preparation for Poly or Steel Water Tanks

-Click the relevant tank manufacturer below to read detailed base preparation instructions.
+Click the relevant tank material below for detailed base preparation instructions.

 You can easily construct a base of your tank out of concrete, pavers, or compacted gravel, crusher dust or packing sand.
 You could also buy or build a tank stand.